 The promotion review is designed to ensure a fair and impartial process that is clear, unambiguous, comprehensive, and applied consistently and uniformly.
 This process is conducted in the following order: the library or academic unit personnel review committee, the library or academic unit administrator, the college peer review committee, the college dean/university librarian, the University Promotion and Continuing Appointment Committee, the provost of the university, and the president.
 Each of these libraries or academic units or individuals makes independent recommendations that are informed by previous recommendations.
 No person may participate in more than one level of review.
 The president ultimately makes the promotion decision.
 The promotion review process is a confidential process with specific notification requirements and restrictions at each stage of the process.

 Requirements for promotion evaluations in library or academic unit by-laws may be found at P8, “University Academic Professional Probationary, Continuing Appointment, and Promotion Requirements for Academic Unit Bylaws.”
 Specific information is required of candidates being reviewed for promotion.
 The material reviewed for promotion includes information provided by candidates and any additional information required by an individual or committee to clarify or explain information provided at an earlier stage.
-External review letters are also required for promotion and continuing appointment candidates.
+External review letters are also required for probationary academic professionals going up for promotion and academic professionals with continuing status going up for promotion.
 The library or academic unit administrator, in consultation with the college, has primary responsibility to procure review letters from experts who are qualified to evaluate the candidate’s accomplishments.
 Candidates will be asked to suggest reviewers, but the administrator of the library or academic unit has the ultimate responsibility for identifying a selection of well-qualified reviewers.
 In consultation with the library or academic unit administrator, the dean/university librarian of the candidate’s college approves the choice of reviewers.

 For information about promotion file content requirements, see the following: